 Whole Genome Sequencing (WGS)

-The genome, or genetic material, of an organism (bacteria, virus, potato, human) is made up of DNA.
+Whole-genome sequencing (WGS) is a comprehensive method for analyzing entire genomes.
+Genomic information has been instrumental in identifying inherited disorders such as autoinflammatory diseases.
 Each organism has a unique DNA sequence which is composed of bases (A, T, C, and G).
-If you know the sequence of the bases in an organism, you have identified its unique DNA fingerprint, or pattern.
+If the sequence of the bases in an organism are known, it is possible to identify its unique DNA fingerprint, or pattern.
 Determining the order of bases is called sequencing.
-Whole genome sequencing is a laboratory procedure that determines the order of bases in the genome of an organism in one process.